John Pope (general): Civil War

 Despite this bravado, and despite receiving units from McClellan's Army of the Potomac that swelled the Army of Virginia to 70,000 men, Pope's aggressiveness exceeded his strategic capabilities, particularly since he was now facing Confederate General Robert E. Lee.
 Lee, sensing that Pope was indecisive, split his smaller (55,000-man) army, sending Maj.
 Gen. Thomas J. "Stonewall" Jackson with 24,000 men as a diversion to Cedar Mountain, where Jackson defeated Pope's subordinate, Nathaniel Banks.

 As Lee advanced on Pope with the remainder of his army, Jackson swung around to the north and captured Pope's main supply base at Manassas Station.
 Confused and unable to locate the main Confederate force, Pope walked into a trap in the Second Battle of Bull Run.
 His men withstood a combined attack by Jackson and Lee on August 29, 1862, but on the following day, reluctantly obeying Pope's orders, Maj.
 Gen. Fitz John Porter swung to attack Jackson, exposing his (and by extension the whole Union army's) flank.
 Maj.
 Gen. James Longstreet launched a surprise flanking attack, and the Union Army was soundly defeated and forced to retreat.
 Pope compounded his unpopularity with the Army by blaming his defeat on disobedience by Maj.
 Gen. Porter, who was found guilty by court-martial and disgraced.

 Brigadier General Alpheus S. Williams, who served briefly under Pope, held the general in particularly low esteem.
 In a letter to his daughter, he wrote:

 Pope himself was relieved of command on September 12, 1862, and his army was merged into the Army of the Potomac under McClellan.
 He spent the remainder of the war in the Department of the Northwest in Minnesota, dealing with the Dakota War of 1862.
 His months campaigning in the West paid career dividends because he was assigned to command the Military Division of the Missouri on January 30, 1865, and received a brevet promotion to major general in the regular army on March 13, 1865, for his service at Island No. 10.

-On June 27, 1865, the War Department issued General Order No. 118 dividing the entire United States, including the states formerly a part of the Confederacy, into five military divisions and 19 subordinate geographical departments.
-Major General William T. Sherman was assigned to command the Division of the Missouri.
-Pope then became commander of its Department of the Missouri, replacing Major General Grenville M. Dodge.
+Pope authored The Campaign of Virginia (Washington, 1865).